Experts Agree: These 5 Steps Make Budgeting Easy

 - Budget for important things

 No parent wants to be a burden to their children—emotionally, physically or financially.
 While each generation faces the same caregiving issues the one before had, with new technology and services available to help, both the caregiver and the one they take care of can manage senior care costs and thrive.

 Taking care of aging parents can take a toll on the caregiver’s quality of life and future:

 “Many caregivers are so stressed that they do not realize how these out-of-pocket costs of caregiving add up,” says Cindy Hounsell, President of the Women’s Institute for a Secure Retirement (WISER).
 Common out-of-pocket senior care costs include:

-The average time spent caring for elderly parents is more than 24 hours a week, and one in four adult caregivers exceed 40 hours in one week, according to the same survey from the National Alliance for Caregiving and the AARP Public Policy Institute.
+The average time spent caring for elderly parents is more than 24 hours a week, and one in four adult caregivers exceed 40 hours in one week, according to the same survey PDF opens in a new window. from the National Alliance for Caregiving and the AARP Public Policy Institute.
 This is like having a second job, which is why balancing your own financial and emotional needs can be challenging.

 If you are caring for an elderly parent, consider these seven resources to help manage senior care costs:

 Depending on where you live, government programs like Medicaid can help in taking care of aging parents.
 Some states have waiver programs to help manage everyday senior care costs.
 “Make sure the older person you’re assisting is getting every benefit to which they are entitled,” says Catherine Roper of Caring.com.
 She recommends the National Council on Aging’s BenefitsCheckUp®, a free service to help determine which programs are available to both you and your loved ones.